ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 }
 ```

-> Note that the JSON RPC 2.0 envelope for returned objects forces the contract's output to be stringified, which in turn shows up and escaped strings.
-This means that POSTMAN is unable to display outputs in a *pretty* format as it could before JSON RPC 2.0 was added.
+> The JSON RPC 2.0 envelope for contract payloads stringifies inputs and outputs, which shows up as escaped strings.
+This means that the examples from POSTMAN cannot display objects in *pretty* format.

 The `threshold` tag is clearly visible and its value is 100 degrees Calcuis.
 The contract shows as being in compliance, since there is no temperature event so far.
 With nothing to calculate, the rule must clear the alert.

 Now we will send a temperature of 99 and the contract will show as being in compliance again.

->Note that the `updateAsset` and `readAsset` calls are used here, but extra detail is left out.
-Only the update event and the query response are shown from this point on.
+>From here on, `updateAsset` and `readAsset` calls are used but the response from the invoke and the command for the query are left out as unnecessary detail.

 ``` json
 {